sereneasclouds/Virtual-Reality-Simulation-for-Mission-Planning/README.md

-# Virtual Reality Simulation for Mission Planning:RQ-180 Drone
+# Virtual Reality Simulation for Mission Planning

 A **Unity3D-based Virtual Reality simulation** developed as a group academic project at Manipal Institute of Technology for studying UAV flight